krh5058/aar17_XXXX/ReadMe.txt

             % cyc3 = Key press time, null if no response
             % cyc4 = Fixation onset time, t1 + 2000ms
             % cyc5 = Trial offset, after randsample of fixation duration
-            % cyc6 = Pass accuracy
+            % cyc6 = coding scheme
+		1: successful stop
+		2: failed stop
+		3: successful go
+		4: failed go

 precisionTest
 	- Sets up calibration parameters in "misc"
+	- misc.cal_cycles allows for multiple loops
-	- Runs all conditions from longest to shortest twice.
+	- Runs exp.T*misc.steps number of test trials from longest to shortest
-	- Records cyc1, cyc2, and cyc4 from all trials.
+	- Records cyc1, cyc2, cyc4, and cyc5 from all trials
-	- cyc1 values are replicated by subtracting all exp.cond values by 1 frame refresh period (x1)
-	- cyc2 values are replicated by recreating exp.cond values (x2)
-	- cyc4 values are created by adding exp.cond values to exp.dur2 and subtracting by 1 frame refresh period. (x3)
-	- If x1, x2, or x3 deviate by more than misc.cal_thresh, then warnings are produced.

 outFormat
-	- Populates out.out1 with subject ID, Stop/Go, RT, and total trial duration
+	- Populates out.out1 with subject ID, Stop/Go Name, Stop/Go Value, Delay duration (Stop only), RT, Coding scheme (see method: cycle), total trial duration, and running mean RT
-	- If Stop trial, then out.evalMat is edited to include an entry for trial number and accuracy according to the duration condition.

-outEval
+outEval (Deprecated)
-	- Evaluates if any of the accuracy tallies in out.evalMat have reached the exp.kill_n trial length and surpass the exp.kill_acc percentage.
+	- Evaluates if any of the accuracy tallies in out.evalMat have reached the exp.kill_n trial length and surpass the exp.kill_acc percentage
 	- If these conditions are met, then trial cycling ends, and the final condition is logged in misc.final

 outWrite
-	- Adds a final row for calculating final accuracy for all columns in out.evalMat.
-This is output as "out2" csv and stored in out.out2.
 	- Outputs "out1" csv from out.out1.

 Class definition details --